FatimaRana50/AI_Podcast_Generator/README.md

 🎙️ AI Podcast Generator
-This project uses LLMs (via Groq API), gTTS, and FastAPI to generate a podcast script and corresponding audio on any topic you choose.
-You can interact with the service through a REST API powered by FastAPI.
+This project uses LLMs via Groq API, gTTS, and FastAPI to generate a podcast script and corresponding audio on any topic.
+You can interact with the service through a RESTful API powered by FastAPI.

 📁 Project Structure
+css
+Copy
+Edit
 .
 ├── images/
 │   ├── p-5.PNG